 Winter camping in Southern California is an experience that should not be missed.
 The diverse landscape, marvelous views, and the ideal winter climate can make it an unforgettable experience.
 There are several campgrounds in, and around the city to provide accommodations for RVs.

-- Weather: The winter weather in Riverside (California) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Riverside (California) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Riverside (California) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.